Sean-Dickey-thycotic-com/ssi-docs/qualys/config/scan-vul.md

 1. Choose your virtualization platform.

-1. Give your scanner a name and select the virtualization platform you’d like to use.
+1. Give your scanner a name and select the virtualization platform you would like to use.

    ![](images/d607127079938fc6204358f39935e3ca.png)